VolvoGroup/dymoval/docs/source/installation.rst

     :type: float
     :default: 2.5

-    The subplot height when you save the figure.
+    The subplot height (inches) when you save the figure.
 The default values are chosen to keep a 16:9 ratio.
 .. confval:: ax_width
     :type: float
     :default: 4.445

-    The subplot width when you save the figure.
+    The subplot width (inches) when you save the figure.
 The default values are chosen to keep a 16:9 ratio.

 These parameters can be set through a :code:`~/.dymoval/config.toml`  file.